marie-la/grab/README.md

-Grab is a simple working memory extension.
+## Grab is a simple working memory extension.

-This will work best if
+This will work best if:
 1) you can quickly access a terminal via keyboard shortcut
 2) you can bind 'grab' to 'python [path to python file] $argv'